Morning, noon, or night, we indulge in self-care.

 “Early last year, we decided to duplicate our domestic ads, change the targeting from US to worldwide, set language to English, and hit go,” Coddou says.

 Between Jan. and May, the ads ran with essentially zero attention — miniscule impressions of around 100-500.
-In June, Coddou and CTC’s Senior Media buyer Trent Kerth pushed spend and hit a 3.5 ROAS out of the gate.
+In June, Coddou and CTC’s Director of Paid Social Trent turned up the spend and hit a 3.5 ROAS out of the gate.

 So, they turned it up even more and Supply’s international as well as domestic returns held: